hadanischal/OpenJobs/README.md

 This demo is expected to be run using Swift 5.0 and Xcode 10.3

 ## Objective:
-This is a simple Demo project which aims to display Job information using MVVM pattern + RxSwift in Swift.
+This is a simple Demo project which aims to demonstrate some examples of MVVM pattern + RxSwift in Swift using  **clean architecture**, code organisation, loose coupling, **unit testing** and some of the best practices used in modern iOS programming using `Swift`.

+App Goal:
 * This project was intended to work as a  Job information demo projects for iOS using Swift.
-* The demo uses the [Jobs API](https://s3-ap-southeast-2.amazonaws.com/hipgrp-assets/tech-test/jobs.json) since it is well-maintained API which returns information in a JSON format.
+* The demo uses the [Jobs API](https://gist.githubusercontent.com/hadanischal/47ec8878164b7cdf7f66fe45092673fc/raw/9dd9e33e50bee5e2b9f40ba2bda95a67e6c7aa9a/jobs.json) since it is well-maintained API which returns information in a JSON format.
 * The goal is to create a Jobs Feed app which gives a user regularly-updated jobs from the internet related to a particular topic, person, or location.
 * Use of UITableViewController to display Jobs information.
 * Implemented Unit test for business logic
 * Persistent data using core data

+## 3rd Party Libraries
+ - **`RxSwift`** - to make `Reactive` binding of API call and response 😇
+ - **`Quick`** - to unit test as much as possible 🤫
+ - **`Nimble`** - to pair with Quick 👬

 ## Design patterns:
 ### MVVM: